 Nope.
 Intercity public bus.
 NZ$26 ticket to Nelson.
 Just a regular old bus, with the unpaid for, but added, bonus of a knowledgeable tour guide/driver.
 I am not sure I can say this often enough – these people may be the nicest and friendliest I have ever met.
 By the way, this ended up not being a one time occurrence; more often than not, the bus drivers played this informative role on the buses I took.

 At Nelson, I walked through the middle of town to the end of the main road, then up a hill to the nicest hostel I stayed at one the entire trip, the Golden Lodge Hostel.
 The hostel was the second floor of a historical mansion on top of a small hill with a great view over the town and the harbor.
 Inside, everything was quite plush: big living room with a big screen TV, nice rooms, expansive kitchen, and nice furniture everywhere.
 And an oddity for New Zealand – free wifi.
-I stayed there a couple days, then wandered a bit further west to Motueka, which is right next to Abel Tasman National Park.
+I stayed there a couple days, then wandered a bit further west to Motueka, which is right next to Abel Tasman National Park, which would be an amazing place to camp in New Zealand.

 Abel Tasman is the most visited park in all of New Zealand.
 You can do all or part of a 25 mile, three to five-day hike through the park, sleeping at huts maintained by the Department of Conservation.
 The park borders the ocean and has some of the nicest water views in the entire country.
 Unfortunately, I managed to bring some torrential rainfall with me to “the sunniest place in New Zealand,” so I didn’t partake in any of the hiking, though I wanted to originally.